Kitware/pan3d/docs/tutorials/dataset_viewer.md

 Inside this panel, you will find the following information:

+- A group selection box.
+Its current value is "default".
+The only dataset in the default group is the one we passed as an argument.
+There is one more available group option in this selection box: the "xarray" group contains example Xarray datasets to explore.
+More groups can be added with the Catalog Search (See the [Catalog Search tutorial](tutorials/catalog_search.md) for details).
 - A dataset selection box.
-Its current value is the url we passed as an argument.
-There are more datasets available in the dropdown; these are examples from Xarray.
+This selection box contains all the datasets available in the currently selected group.
+Its current value is the url we passed as an argument, which is the only dataset available in the default group.
 - A button to view the attributes of the current dataset.
 Click the three-dots icon next to "Attributes" to open a dialog table of metadata available on the dataset.

     ![](../images/3.png)